varigence/docs/bimlflex/trial-process/modelling-of-source-metadata.md

 Defines if the column is nullable or not.

-A general Data Vault recommendation is to treat all incoming attributes as nullable.
+A general load recommendation is to treat all incoming attributes as nullable.
 This allows the data ingestion to succeed regardless of source data quality/nullability.

 BimlFlex will automatically apply nullability to all Satellite attribute columns created through the accelerator.